 Building Angels maximised the grant funds received from The Reece Grant with heavily discounted materials, donated materials/goods and free project management.
 Partnering with Building Angels were suppliers such as Spantec Building Systems, Weathertex, Stegbar Windows, Mitre-10 Bega and Boral Concrete with some suppliers extending these discounts to anybody building a Phoenix through the Building Angels.

-Design support was initiated with generosity of Fox & Wolf in Milton, with DA submission by the fabulous Nigel Dickson of Dickson Rothschild.
+Design support was initiated with generosity of Fox & Wolf in Milton, with DA submission and on going design modification by the fabulous Nigel Dickson and his team at Dickson Rothschild.